 |Initial Cost||The upfront fee you will pay to purchase your card terminal units.||Rental costs - £20-30/month per terminal |

-Outright purchase - £50 to £300 per terminal depending on the model
+Outright purchase - A one-off cost of £50 to £300 per terminal depending on the model

 Set usage fee - typically between 5p & 40p per transaction